ryancfields/w6-frontend/README.md

 * **Question:** Try your request again.
 What error do you get?
 Why?

 * **Your Answer:**
+401 Unauthorized from the auth.js middleware since I do not have token.
 ---

 - [ ] In `App.js`, we have created our `loginUser()` method.
 Try invoking that function through the frontend, inspecting what is outputted.

+Logging In User: {username: "Ryan", password: "Password"}

 ---